Skip to main content

 🔹 Overview

-The Reolink RLC-843A is a varifocal dome camera used where adjustable framing and more controlled scene coverage are valuable.
+The Reolink RLC-843A is a varifocal dome camera used where adjustable framing and controlled scene coverage are important.

-This page documents its practical role and tuning priorities in a Blue Iris system.
+This page documents its practical role and tuning priorities within a Blue Iris system.

 🎯 Objective